Indexed Grothendieck construction: Indexed Grothendieck construction

 \section{Indexed Grothendieck construction}

 In this section, we present our main results.
-We prove an equivalence of categories between opfibrations in $\m{\A}{\CAT}$ over $F$ and $2$-copresheaves on $\Groth{F}$.
-This equivalence restricts to one between discrete opfibrations in $\m{\A}{\CAT}$ over $F$ and $\Set$-valued copresheaves on $\Groth{F}$.
+We prove an equivalence of categories between split opfibrations in $\m{\A}{\CAT}$ over $F$ and $2$-copresheaves on $\Groth{F}$.
+This equivalence restricts to one between discrete opfibrations in $\m{\A}{\CAT}$ over $F$ with small fibres and $\Set$-valued copresheaves on $\Groth{F}$.
 We also show that both such equivalences are pseudonatural in $F$.

 We introduce the explicit indexed Grothendieck construction and show how our results recover known useful results.
 In particular, we recover the equivalence between slices of presheaves over $F\:\A\to \Set$ and presheaves on $\Groth{F}$, that shows how the slice of a Grothendieck topos is a Grothendieck topos.
 We interpret our main theorem as a $2$-dimensional generalization of this.